 Karin Fällman, Senior Policy Specialist, Civil Society Unit, Sida

-The discussion will be moderated by Matilda Hald, Programme Manager, Agenda 2030, Dag Hammarskjöld Foundation.
+The discussion was moderated by Matilda Hald, Programme Manager, Agenda 2030, Dag Hammarskjöld Foundation.

 The event forms part of the seminar series “Implementing Agenda 2030”, jointly organised by the Dag Hammarskjöld Foundation and UNDP Sweden, this time in cooperation with Forum Syd.